ellieragan/softwaredesign-finalproject/IMPLEMENTATION.md

 1. Test grid_new with maps of different sizes, increasing complexity
 3. Test getters and setters
 4. Test updateVisibility with mocked inputs
-5. Test updateSpectatorGrid with mocked inputs
+5. Test updateGold with mocked inputs

 ### Integration testing